AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Searching.md

 Search operators
 =====================

-You can specify search operators in the ``Query`` string to return more specific search results.
+You can specify search operators in the ``query`` string to return more specific search results.

 Operators | Description
 ----------|-------------------------------------------------------------------